NINE-J/NINE-J/README.md

 -->

 <p align="center">🚀🚀🚀 <br>
-I majored in visual design and was building a career as a web designer.
+I majored in visual design and was building a career as a web designer.<br>
 Now, I'm falling for the charm of development and developing it step by step.</p>

 <p align="center">If I have a small goal... 😁<br>